 All the income from the shops and trolley service run at Broomfield Hospital by the Friends is channelled back into the hospital, funding items requested by wards and departments.

-Broomfield Hospital has had the benefit of a Friends group for the past 60 years and Allan Hodson, treasurer for Friends at Broomfield Hospital, says that over that time around 1 million pounds has been donated by the volunteers.
+Broomfield Hospital has had the benefit of a Friends group for more than 70 years and during that time over £1,000,000 has been donated by the Friends.

 The Friends at Broomfield Shops